italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 My full name is "Ítalo José da Silva Oliveira", but I sign my scientific publications as "Ítalo Oliveira" only.🙂

-With a background as a Lawyer, Law Teacher, and Researcher in the Philosophy of Law, fascinated by mathematical logic, which I met due to my philosophy studies in law school, I decided to pursue a career in Computer Science, believing information technology is taking over every aspect of society and every research field.
+With a background as a Lawyer, Law Teacher, and Researcher in the Philosophy of Law, I became fascinated by mathematical logic, which I first encountered through my philosophy studies in law school, I decided to pursue a career in Computer Science, believing information technology is taking over every aspect of society and every research field.

 I have always been persistent in chasing my goals.
 However, I have been extremely fortunate to meet incredible and kind people without whom I would not have achieved anything.

+### 2025

+- I started to work as Senior Information Analyst at [Y.digital](https://www.y.digital/en-us), working with information modeling, ontologies, and Linked Data in the public and private sectors.
+In parallel, I maintained research activities as a Guest Researcher at the _Semantics, Cybersecurity and Services Group_ ([SCS](https://www.utwente.nl/en/eemcs/scs/)) at the University of Twente.

+- My paper "[An Ontological Model of the Phishing Attack Process](https://link.springer.com/chapter/10.1007/978-3-031-95397-2_17)" won the Best Paper Award at [EMMSAD 2025](https://www.emmsad.org/).

 ### 2024